17-year-old arrested on suspicion of multiple charges after police chase in Kansas

 When the officers arrived on the scene, the driver fled, intentionally striking the officer’s car as he left the parking lot.
 Two Newton Police officers had minor injuries and were evaluated by EMS at the scene.

-Police chased the suspect north on Kansas Ave., onto Highway 50, and then back south onto Kansas Ave.
+Police chased the suspect north on Kansas Avenue onto U.S. Highway 50, and then back south onto Kansas Avenue.
 Additional law enforcement was requested when the chase entered Sedgwick County.

-As the driver approached 85th St. S. in Valley Center, the driver swerved and tried to strike a Valley Center Police car.
+As the driver approached 85th Street in Valley Center, the driver swerved and tried to strike a Valley Center Police car.

 The chase continued on residential streets in Valley Center before the driver struck the same Newton Police car as he entered I-135 southbound, leaving it disabled.